What is an emergency fund, and why is it important to you.

 This fund will see you ride through the difficulties with the crisis turning into a disaster.
-Having an emergency fund should prevent you from having to take on debt, sell assets or spiral into further financial difficulties because you have access to cash quickly.
+An emergency fund should prevent you from having to take on debt, sell assets or spiral into further financial difficulties because you have access to cash quickly.

 Do I really need an emergency fund?

 The short answer is yes.
 Yes, you really do.
 If you get to the point when you think nothing can do wrong is likely the time when you are most vulnerable to a shock.

 An emergency fund is for WHEN things go wrong and not IF.
-If so far, nothing has gone wrong for you; then it probably means you are fortunate or not that old yet.
+If nothing has gone wrong for you, then it probably means you are fortunate or not that old yet.

-Unfortunately, there is always something that can go wrong with your or a friends/family members car, home, health or employment that means cash flow is severely interrupted or needed right now.
+Unfortunately, there is always something that can go wrong with your or a friends/family members car, home, health or employment, which means cash flow is severely interrupted or needed right now.

 Is Emergency Fund the same as savings?